MobilePayDev/MobilePay-Invoice/docs/api_reference.md

 You can create an invoice and receive a link.
 That link can be sent to the user by any channel like email, sms, etc. and user can choose to pay with MobilePay.
 Check `InvoiceLink` flows and how invoice looks in the app [here](visual_examples#link-flows).

 <div class="note">
-    <strong>Notes:</strong>
+    <strong>Note:</strong>
     <p>
-        * Request does not require a <code>ConsumerAlias</code>.
+        Request does not require a <code>ConsumerAlias</code>.
 It's because InvoiceLink can be paid by any MobilePay user.
-        * InvoiceLink has an optional "RedirectUrl" property.
-It can be set when creating single or multiple Invoice links.
-User will be redirected to provided url after accepting invoice link payment for the future, or paying for it instantly.
-Redirect will happen with appropriate query parameters, i.e. if provided RedirectUrl value is "https://ProvidedUrl.com/" in case of accepted payment user will be redirected to "https://ProvidedUrl.com/?status=accepted" and in case of instant payment user will be redirected to "https://ProvidedUrl.com/?status=paid".
-This feature supports both webUrls and deeplinks.
     </p>
 </div>